Tools for Academic Writing

 Markdown

-Markdown is a quick and simple standard to create formatted documents in plaintext.
-Developed in 2004 by John Gruber with Aaron Swartz based on how people intuitively write emails, it focuses on being human readable, yet designed to easily convert into HTML for the web.
-Because of it’s simplicity, it is used by many websites and note taking apps to allow formatting notes, comments, and post content.
+Originally developed in 2004 by John Gruber with Aaron Swartz based on how people intuitively write emails, it focuses on being human readable, yet designed to easily convert into HTML for the web.

 Markdown files are plaintext, usually with the extension .md